ibm-cloud-demo-scripts/node-red-watson-assistant/README.md

 ```
 curl -X POST -u "apikey:mkRm0xVF.........Edbxde0ua" --header "Content-Type:application/json" --data "{\"input\": {\"text\": \"Hello\"}}" "https://gateway-fra.watsonplatform.net/assistant/api/v1/workspaces/c321c0......eae0eb10d/message?version=2019-02-28"
 ```

+# Chatbot Platforms
+Chatbots can be used in a variety of use cases and the Watson Assistant services is the perfect tool to create them as described in this demo and these instructions for developers.
+Messenger and Slack can be connected directly to an [Assistant](https://cloud.ibm.com/docs/services/assistant?topic=assistant-assistants) of the Watson Assistant Service :

+- go to https://cloud.ibm.com/resources and search for your Watson Assistant service
+- go to the service overview, click on *Launch tool*
+- under the tab *Assistants* click on *Create assistant*  and follow the instructions

+Other platforms like [Telegram](https://github.com/gitjps/chatbot-with-telegram), [Alexa](https://github.com/IBM/alexa-skill-watson-conversation), Skype etc. need an additional component (e.g. an existing Node-RED instance) to connect to the Watson Assistant service.

 # Install the Node-RED Starter Kit
 - go to the [Catalog](https://cloud.ibm.com/catalog) and search for _Node-RED Starter_ or directly to [Create a Cloud Foundry App/Node-RED Starter](https://cloud.ibm.com/catalog/starters/node-red-starter)